4 min read

-Ultimately, regulation takes time and a lot of hearings, in order to bring about real results.
+Ultimately, regulation takes time and a lot of hearings to bring about tangible results.
 But the goal isn’t necessarily to pass a law.
-Congress can use these hearings as a bully pulpit to twist the arms of these companies and push them towards self-regulation.
+Instead, Congress can use these hearings as a bully pulpit to twist the arms of these companies and push them towards self-regulation.

 The Biden Administration has ushered in a new wave of interest around Big Tech.

-One of the most defining moves thus far has been the swearing in of progressive tech critic, Lina Khan, as chair of the Federal Trade Commission.
-News of her agency leadership dropped just hours after she was confirmed by the Senate to serve as a commissioner.
+One of the most defining moves thus far has been the swearing-in of progressive tech critic Lina Khan, as chair of the Federal Trade Commission.
+News of her agency leadership dropped just hours after the Senate confirmed her to serve as a commissioner.
 The announcement acts as a significant statement on President Joe Biden’s intended direction for the FTC.
-Beyond the president, Khan’s confirmation signals a bipartisan desire to push forth more regulations on tech giants.
-She received significant support from a number of Republicans.
+Beyond the president, Khan’s confirmation signals a bipartisan desire to push forward tech giants’ regulations.
+She received significant support from several Republicans.

-No stranger to the antitrust circles, Khan rose to fame within the field through her work for the Yale Law Review in 2017, titled, “Amazon’s Antitrust Paradox”.
-In the years since, she has become a recognizable figure and noted amongst progressives as a stringent proponent of antitrust laws.
-As chair, she will be tasked with voting on matters of enforcement in both competition and consumer protection.
+No stranger to the antitrust circles, Khan rose to fame within the field through her work for the Yale Law Review in 2017, titled “Amazon’s Antitrust Paradox.”
+In the years since she has become a recognizable figure and noted amongst progressives as a stringent proponent of antitrust laws.
+As chair, she will be tasked with voting on enforcement matters in both competition and consumer protection.

 Doubling down further on this administration’s new direction, Biden signed an executive order to crack down on anti-competitive practices in Big Tech and other sectors.
 The sweeping order includes 72 actions and recommendations intended to reshape the thinking around corporate consolidation and antitrust laws.

-“Let me be very clear: Capitalism without competition isn’t capitalism.
+“Let me be obvious: Capitalism without competition isn’t capitalism.
 It’s exploitation.
-Without healthy competition, big players can change and charge whatever they want and treat you however they want.
+Big players can change and charge whatever they want without healthy competition and treat you however they want.
 And for too many Americans that means accepting a bad deal for things you can’t go without.
 So, we know we’ve got a problem, a major problem,” Biden said at the White House in a speech he delivered before signing the directive.

 And Biden’s progressive directives are not going unnoticed.
-In the last 90 days, there has been a 291.25% increase in documents in the AlphaSense platform for “Biden” and “big tech”.
+For example, in the last 90 days, there has been a 291.25% increase in documents in the AlphaSense platform for “Biden” and “big tech.”
 Similarly, since the hearings in April, “big tech” and “regulation” have seen an increase in search and document volume, as seen below.

 These upticks feel anything but surprising.
-Given the fact that Big Tech touches virtually every aspect of our lives, both professionally and personally, it is no wonder that the document trend remains steadily searched for.
+But, given that Big Tech touches virtually every aspect of our lives, both professionally and personally, it is no wonder that the documented trend remains steadily searched for.

-The legislation being proposed seems to specifically target the biggest tech companies, all of which have faced intense scrutiny over antitrust issues in recent years.
-The bills are aimed at equipping regulators with more power to control big tech firms from asserting market dominance.
+The proposed legislation seems to specifically target the biggest tech companies, all of which have faced intense scrutiny over antitrust issues in recent years.
+The bills aim to equip regulators with more power to control big tech firms from asserting market dominance.